jjvanzon/JJs-Reference-Architecture/code-style.md

 ```

 Reason:
-Other code might become dependent on publically accessible things.
+Other code might become dependent on publicly accessible things.
 Managing dependencies like that is quite a thing in software development.

 ### Types Internal